David Wilcock

-David Wilcock (born 1973) is an American paranormal writer, media personality, and YouTuber.
-He is a significant figure in the disclosure movement.
-Wilcock has suggested that he is in telepathic contact with space aliens; some of his adherents believe he is the reincarnation of Edgar Cayce.
+David Wilcock (March 8, 1973 – April 20, 2026) was an American paranormal writer, media personality, and YouTuber.
+He was a significant figure in the disclosure movement and a regular contributor to extraterrestrial influence theories in popular culture media, appearing in productions made by Gaia and on Ancient Aliens.

-Life and career
+Wilcock believed himself to be in telepathic contact with extraterrestrial beings and indirectly proffered this belief as a basis for his teachings.
+Some of his followers believe he was the reincarnation of Edgar Cayce.
+According to his website, Divine Cosmos, he offered teachings in "soul growth, ascension, and the evolution of consciousness."

+Early life and education

-Wilcock was born in Rotterdam, New York.
+David Wilcock was born on March 8, 1973, in Rotterdam, New York.
 His father, Donald, was a journalist and the author of a biography of Buddy Guy.
 David graduated from the State University of New York at New Paltz (SUNY, New Paltz) in 1995, where he studied psychology.
 He unsuccessfully applied to graduate school at Naropa University.
-Following his graduation from SUNY, New Paltz, Wilcock worked for several weeks at a psychiatric hospital, according to religious studies scholar David G. Robertson.
+Following his graduation from SUNY, New Paltz, Wilcock worked for several weeks at a psychiatric hospital, according to religious studies scholar David G. Robertson, who was quoting directly from Wilcock's book, The Reincarnation of Edgar Cayce?
+Interdimensional Communication and Global Transformation.

+Interest in the paranormal

 Robertson reports that Wilcock's interest in the paranormal began in 1993 when he heard from someone who, in turn, heard from someone else, that it was "common knowledge at NASA that UFOs had been recovered from crash sites".
-He was later told by his girlfriend, Yumi, that a Shinto shaman said he would become a "famous spiritual leader", and, a roommate also told him he had a dream in which Wilcock appeared as a "wanderer".
+He was later told by his girlfriend, Yumi, that a Shinto shaman said he would become a "famous spiritual leader", and a roommate had a dream in which Wilcock appeared as a "wanderer".
 (Note: The idea of "wanderers" is a theory described by writer Scott Mandelker that posits that space aliens reincarnate into human forms to work toward the spiritual development of Earth.)
 By the late 1990s, it had been suggested to Wilcock that he was the reincarnation of Edgar Cayce.